 Overcoming the Corporate Stigma

 This scary data is why we, as filmmakers in the corporate sphere, have to present real humans through video.
-We are fighting the uphill battle against all the negative messages being thrown at employees through social media, movies, and TV.
-When corporate leaders use video to prove they are anything but villains, they chip away at the longstanding stigma.
+We are fighting the uphill battle against all the negative messages being thrown at employees.
+Social media, movies, and TV reinforce these tropes all around us.
+So when corporate leaders use video to prove they are anything but villains, they chip away at the longstanding stigma.
 Authenticity is the only way to dispel the myth.